WHAT CAUSES URINARY INCONTINENCE IN WOMEN

 Causes of Different Types of Urinary Incontinence

 Stress incontinence is caused by conditions that stretch the pelvic floor muscles such as childbirth, weight gain.
 When these muscles can’t support the bladder well, the bladder drops down and pushes against the vagina.
 Then you can’t tighten the muscles that usually close off the urethra.
-So the urine may leak because of the extra pressure on the bladder when you cough, sneeze, laugh, exercise, or do other activities.
+So the urine may leak because of the extra pressure on the bladder when you a cough, sneeze, laugh, exercise, or do other activities.
 This is the most common type of urinary incontinence.

 Urge incontinence is caused when the bladder muscle involuntarily contracts and pushes urine out of the bladder.The cause can be irritation of the bladder, emotional stress, brain conditions such as Parkinson’s disease or stroke.
 Overactive bladder is a kind of urge incontinence.
 Urgency incontinence is the result of involuntary bladder contractions leading to loss of urine.

 Overflow incontinence is the involuntary release of urine-due to a weak bladder muscle or to blockage-when the bladder becomes overly full, even though the person feels no urge to urinate.
-Conditions that affect the nerves (such as diabetes or multiple sclerosis), blockage in the urinary tract such as a bladder stone or a urinary tract tumor that constricts the urethra can cause overflow incontinence.
+Conditions that affect the nerves (such as diabetes or multiple sclerosis), blockage of the urinary tract such as a bladder stone or a urinary tract tumor that constricts the urethra can cause overflow incontinence.

 Total incontinence is the continuous and total loss of urinary control.
 Causes are neurogenic bladder, Spinal cord injuries, multiple sclerosis, and other disorders that affect nerve function, vesicovaginal fistula which is an abnormal connection between the urinary tract and the vagina.